mopferman/sales-predictions/README.md

 # recommendations
 I would recommend to the organization that they should increase their sales by increasing the MRP of baking goods and health & hygiene products inorder to keep up with the rest of the other MRPs.
 This would then increase the organizations sales gradually.

+The more accuarate your models are for sales predictions, the better you are able to understand what is effecting the models.